Skip to main content

 Configuring Managed OS for macOS

-Managed OS for macOS is not compatible with blocking the Software Update System Preferences pane via any method, and doing so can produce unexpected behavior.
+Managed OS for macOS is not compatible with blocking the Software Update System Settings pane via any method, and doing so can produce unexpected behavior.

 1